ibraheemdev/ibraheemca/content/posts/2020-09-11-intro-to-rust-part-1-project-setup-and-primitives.md

 // and will be freed from memory
 ```

-Thus, thanks to Rust's ownership tracking, the lifetime of ALL memory allocated by a program is strictly tied to one (or several) function variables, which will ultimately go out of scope.
+Thanks to Rust's ownership tracking, the lifetime of ALL memory allocated by a program is strictly tied to one (or several) function variables, which will ultimately go out of scope.
 This also allows Rust to determine when memory is no longer needed and can be cleaned up at compile time, resulting in efficient usage of memory *and* more performant memory access.

 [Skylight](https://www.skylight.io/), an early adopter of Rust was able to [reduce their memory usage](https://www.rust-lang.org/static/pdfs/Rust-Tilde-Whitepaper.pdf) from 5GB to 50MB by rewriting certain endpoints from Java to Rust.